standard-for-public-code/standard-for-public-code/introduction.md

 Being open unlocks many other things.

-Local responsibility and democratic accountability are ensured when a public organisation implements and maintains their own public code.
+Local responsibility and democratic accountability are ensured when a public organization implements and maintains their own public code.
 By being open and with a broader contributor base, the software is more secure - it benefits from many eyes spotting potential flaws.
 Many contributors share the maintenance work to keep it functional and modern, which reduces future technical debt.
 The shared workload is more sustainable now and in the future.
 Its openness makes the code and its data more easily adaptable in the future – it will be easier to retool, repurpose or retire.
 This all results in lower risk public infrastructure.

 This pooling of resources lets public administrations give extra attention to how to customise the software so it works best in each local context - creating better user experiences for their end users (residents or citizens).

 ### Economics of public code

-Public code offers a better economic model for public organisations as well as for commercial companies.
+Public code offers a better economic model for public organizations as well as for commercial companies.
 It's an alternative to traditional software procurement, which increases local control and economic opportunity.

 Designed from the start to be open, adaptable and with data portability, it can be developed by in-house staff or trusted vendors.
 Because the code is open, the public administration can change vendor if they need.
 Open code increases opportunities for public learning and scrutiny, allowing the public administration to procure smaller contracts - thereby making it easier for local small and medium enterprises to bid.
 Public administrations can use their own software purchasing to stimulate innovation and competition in their local economy.